Code-Institute-Submissions/rockanrolla/TESTING.md

         - Clicked over it on all pages and linked correctly to Home page (index.html) every time.
 When checking Media Queries on small devices this worked in the same way as expected.

     - __*Navigation menu*:__
-        - Checked the 'burguer menu' on small devices in every page and bars color changed as expected when button was clicked.
+        - Checked the 'burger menu' on small devices in every page and bars color changed as expected when button was clicked.
 Then checked that menu toggled from hidden position on the left to the right, making visible the navigation items and links as expected.
 About the transitions, when checking on small devices, they couldn't apply because hover doesn't make any changes.
 Only when clicking on them the change expected could be noticed.
 About the links, I clicked on everyone of them and no one was broken, allowing me to navigate between pages as expected.

         - Checked the navigation menu on bigger devices, hovering over all navigation items to check that the background color and the text color changed.
 Also checked the transition time applied correctly.
 This worked fine and as expected.
 Also I checked again that all links were working properly as expected.